 Keeping Seniors Safe from Falls

 Taking preventative measures to avoid injuries from falls is often the most effective way to reduce the risk factors and dangers associated with falls.
-Seniors in the Kitchener, Waterloo, and Cambridge area may benefit from home care assistance to establish a safer and more comfortable environment within their homes.
+Seniors in the Kitchener, Waterloo, and Cambridge areas may benefit from home care assistance to establish a safer and more comfortable environment within their homes.

 Potential Impact of a Fall

 Increased age directly coincides with a more vulnerable state of health.
-This means experiencing a fall over the age of 65 will very likely have a more serious impact on health than it would on a middle-aged adult.
+This means experiencing a fall over the age of 65 will likely have a more profound impact on health than it would on a middle-aged adult.
 Severe injuries can have lasting effects and compromise independence and the ability to carry out daily routines.

 Physical and Mental Effects

-A fall in the home may result in physical injuries like head trauma, fractures, broken bones, sprains, cuts abrasions, and more.
+A fall in the home may result in physical injuries like head trauma, fractures, broken bones, sprains, cuts, abrasions, and more.
 Recovering from a physical injury can be a long and strenuous road, and the older the individual injured, the longer and more demanding the healing process tends to be.

 Keeping Seniors Safe

-Some appropriate risk factors to consider include:
+Some relevant risk factors to consider include the following:

 • Medications